Arlington Soccer Club Select Team Tryouts

 When are team selections announced

-Select team rosters are released after the last day of school.
+Select team rosters are released after the last day of school in late June.

 What is expected of ASC select team players?